aravinthsci/Monitor-Docker-Container/README.md

 # Monitor-Docker-Container
-  Monitoring Docker Container using Python Docker API with Elastic Search
+  Monitoring Docker Container using Python Docker SDK with Elastic Search.
+  Saving logs of Docker-Container to Elastic Search